jbenzzz/jbenzzz/README.md

 ## Hi there 👋

+## 🔬 Active Research Projects
+These are the main research projects I’ve focused on during the last semesters of my master’s degree.
+Both projects aim to lead to publications (and the master thesis is still in its early stages).
+Repositories are currently private but will be made public once the work is finalized.

+### 🚦 Master’s Thesis: VLM-based Detection of Safety-Critical Events in Traffic
+*(in progress, core of my master’s thesis)*

+**Goal**
+- Use Vision-Language Models (VLMs) to detect and retrieve safety-critical or anomalous driving events from raw traffic video.
+- Application domain: autonomous driving and intelligent transport systems.

+**Methods**
+- Build multimodal pipelines combining video understanding with natural language descriptions.
+- Evaluate how well VLMs understand dynamic scene attributes and semantic context.

+**Status**
+- Currently under development (Thesis Timeline: August – January)

+### 📈 News Market Impact Analysis
+*(finished project, research paper in preparation)*

+**Goal**
+- Investigate how macroeconomic news and central bank communications affect option-implied risk measures (variance, skewness, kurtosis).

+**Methods**
+- High-frequency regressions on S&P 500 options across ~195 news categories.
+- Address econometric challenges such as skewed distributions, multicollinearity, and ensure robustness using Lasso/Ridge.

+**Tools**
+- Python pipeline for preprocessing and regression analysis.
+- Interactive Plotly dashboard for quantifying impacts, highlighting influential news sets, and analyzing effects across maturities.

 ### 🧠 Machine Learning / Data Analytics Projects
 *(First steps into ML and CV — mostly small projects in Python, exploring training, object detection pipelines, and data analysis)*